 Tapioca flour will cause your bread to have more of a chewy consistency, but it's not very nutritious, which is why we don't suggest you use it for all of your baked goods.

-Many gluten-free flours, as well as arrowroot, and xanthan gum can be found at most health-food stores, in the natural or organic sections of most grocery stores, and at Whole Foods.
+Many gluten-free flours and arrowroot and xanthan gum can be found at most health-food stores, in most grocery stores' natural or organic sections, and at Whole Foods.
 Some websites such as Bob's Red Mill,and glutenfreemall. also offer a variety of gluten-free flours.
 There are several gluten-free flours on the market today, so experiment a little and find what works best for you.

 If you find a flour you really like and want to buy it in bulk, or you're still searching for the perfect gluten-free options, check out Amazon.
 They're a convenient and often more affordable way to shop!